H2O project: a collaborative effort

 The H2O project has been design and developed as a site-specific art installation for Parco Sangalli in Rome, to mirror the roman Acquedotto Alessandrino that crosses the entire park, to be featured as a public space art installation during the RGB Light Experience festival weekend, November 29-30 + December 1, 2019.

-Nevertheless, since the core group of our project team is composed by volunteers of the Burning Man community living in Rome (aka Roman Burners), our team has decided to give the H2O project another chance and, with a conceptual twist on the site-specific issue, in summer 2020 we will bring H2O to the Spanish desert of Los Monegros, where every year takes place Nowhere, the official European event and gathering of the Burning man community.
+Nevertheless, since the core group of our team is composed by volunteers of the Burning Man community living in Rome (aka Roman Burners), our team has decided to give the H2O project another chance and, with a conceptual twist on the site-specific issue, in summer 2020 we will bring H2O to the Spanish desert of Los Monegros, where every year takes place Nowhere, the official European event and gathering of the Burning man community.

 In full Burning man inspiration mode, our project team has also adopted and embraced a number of the principles that makes the worldwide burners community one of the most powerful creative and transformational hub.
 Read more about our team’s Burning Man inspirations at the #BurnersBuildStuff page.